On This Page:

 New South Wales, especially Sydney, has the most expensive housing in the country, with the mean house price at AU$903,700 (US$705,880) in Q2 2017, about 33% above the national mean house price.
 In contrast, Tasmania has the cheapest housing in Australia, at a mean price of AU$360,400 (US$281,508) over the same period.

 House prices in Australia surged 44.2% (30.9% inflation-adjusted) from 2011 to 2016.
 As such, many believe that Australia’s housing market is severely overvalued.

-- The Economist estimated that Australian house prices are overvalued by more than 40% as of last year.
+- The Economist estimated that Australian house prices are overvalued by more than 40%.

 - According to the International Monetary Fund (IMF), housing market risks in Australia remain heightened, especially in Sydney, mainly due to investor credit and interest only loans.
 House prices are estimated to be moderately overvalued by about 10%.

 Residential construction activity continues to increase.
 During the first seven months of 2017, construction of dwellings in the country rose both in number and in value, by 5.6% and 9.8%, respectively, according to the ABS.

 However demand is mixed.
 During the first seven months of 2017, purchases of new dwellings increased 9.4% y-o-y to 19,400 units while the value of new dwelling purchases soared by 11.7% to almost AU$7.39 billion (US$5.77 billion), according to ABS.
 In contrast, purchases of established dwellings fell by 3.5% y-o-y to 313,216 units during the first seven months of 2017 while the value of established dwelling purchases dropped slightly by 0.3% to AU$117.36 billion (US$91.61 billion).